 CCTV Surveillance System Inspection Checklist [FREE PDF]

-CCTV surveillance systems are a critical layer of physical security, governed by NFPA 731 (Standard for the Installation of Electronic Premises Security Systems) and ASIS Physical Security Standards.
-Regular inspection ensures continuous recording integrity, proper camera coverage, and defensible documentation for incident investigations.
-Failure to maintain functional surveillance systems can result in regulatory violations, insurance non-compliance, and significant liability exposure.
+CCTV surveillance systems are a critical layer of physical security and must meet the operational requirements outlined in NFPA 731 (Standard for the Installation of Electronic Premises Security Systems) and ASIS International Physical Security Standards.
+Regular inspection ensures cameras maintain adequate coverage, recording systems retain footage for required retention periods, and system integrity is preserved to support incident investigation.
+Failure to maintain operational surveillance eq

 • Frequency: Weekly